leloq/load-forecasting-with-heatpumps/README.md

 4. **Evaluation Updates**:
     - Edit the `02 Evaluate` notebook; append below the `Individual Aggregated vs. directly combined` section the `methods` list and append the `{modelname}`.
     - You will find the benchmarked results in the following.

+**Sources**:

+The underlying dataset is based on:

+Schlemminger, M., Ohrdes, T., Schneider, E., & Knoop, M. (2022).
+Dataset on electrical single-family house and heat pump load profiles in Germany.
+Scientific data, 9(1), 56.